oliverkwebb/moonphase/README.md

 the first and third quarter are a good example.

-All these snippets are based off the algorithm in `moontool`, a GUI program made in the 80s by John Walker, which took its algorithms from the book *Practical Astronomy With Your Calculator*.
+All these snippets are based off the algorithm in `moontool`, a GUI program made in the 80s by John Walker, which based its algorithms off the book *Practical Astronomy With Your Calculator*.

 This project contains directories for each language, to run the test suite for any language, go inside that languages folder and run `make`.